israeltn/Agent-Red-BlueTeam-AI-Security-via-Fine-Tuned-SLMs/README.md

 🔒 **Security**: Please review our [Security Policy](SECURITY.md) before contributing.

-*This project is a technical portfolio submission for advanced AI security engineering and global talent endorsement.*
+*This project is an open research initiative for advanced AI security engineering.*